Joint Accounts: A Parent Child Relationship

 - Was a power of attorney given to the child, or other account holder?

 - Who paid the taxes on interest earned in the account?

 - Is there any evidence that the parent was aware of the consequences of creating a joint account?

 - What was the relationship between the parent and child?

 If you are setting up a joint account with an adult child, or someone else, and want to ensure the funds in the account remain with that person upon your death, it would be prudent to prepare evidence supporting this.
 A Deeds of Gift document is a formal document confirming that someone is giving away, or gifting, an asset to another person while they are still alive.
 Additionally, a Declaration of Intent can be used to grant the right of survivorship of a joint account (or other shared asset).

 As with most matters involved with the planning of an estate, it is always best to carefully plan what you want to happen to your assets when you pass, and to make those plans explicitly clear in your will and in other documents.
-Arbesman Hamilton LLP offers a wide range of services to help you draft a will, or address other issues arising in estate planning.
+NULaw offers a wide range of services to help you draft a will, or address other issues arising in estate planning.
 Contact us online or by phone at 416-481-5604 to schedule a consultation today.